44.8

 About Sonoma County, California

-Sonoma beats the national median
+Sonoma scores above the national middle

-For affluent professionals seeking wine country
+For affluent professionals seeking natural beauty

 Score breakdown